Purchase the IGN00145 American Standard Trane Furnace Hot Surface Ignitor from Us and Save!

 - The IGN00145 ignitor is a Silicon Nitride 80 volt ignitor just like the IGN00117.

-- The dimensions for the IGN00145 are: over-all length from the beginning of the white ceramic to the end of the black ignitor tip is approximately: 3″ and the length of the black ignitor tip, (Silicon-Nitride) the part that gets hot is approximately: 1 5/8″ The IGN00145 has a much longer ignitor tip (part that gets hot) compared to the IGN00152.
+- The dimensions for the IGN00145 are: overall length from the beginning of the white ceramic to the end of the black ignitor tip is approximate: 3″ and the length of the black ignitor tip, (Silicon-Nitride) the part that gets hot is approximate: 1 5/8″ The IGN00145 has a much longer ignitor tip (the part that gets hot) compared to the IGN00152.
 I hope the dimensions will help you in finding out which ignitor your furnace has installed.
 We have had several questions about the difference between the IGN00145 and IGN00152 ignitors.
+Please click here to see our post with pictures that explains the differences between the IGN00145 and the IGN00152 ignitor.

 - If your furnace’s control board has been upgraded to a newer board then your furnace might use the IGN00152, 120-volt ignitor instead of the IGN00145, 80-volt ignitor.
 We sell the ignitor wire adapter to adapt the IGN00145 ignitor wires to the IGN00152 ignitor wires on the following page.
 Please click here for the WIR06514 ignitor adapter.